c9s/Pux/README.md

 routing!)

-So Pux tries to reduce the overheads of loading PHP classes and the runtime method/function calls, and you runs your application faster without the overheads.
+So Pux tries to reduce the overheads of loading PHP classes and the runtime method/function calls, and you can run your application faster without the overheads.

 Features